Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 The corollary of this is that when two or more classes  inherit from a parent (or ancestor) class, all these classes guarantee as a  minimum the behavior of their parent (or ancestor).
 For example, if the parent  class BankAccount contains the method Print which tells it to print itself out,  then all its descendant classes guarantee to offer the same service.

-One way of ensuring the use of inheritance is to declare  classes at the top of a hierarchy as being **deferred**.
+One way of ensuring the use of inheritance is to declare  classes at the top of a hierarchy as being **abstract**.
 In such classes,  the methods are not implemented.
 This forces the user to create a new class  which redefines the methods.
 This is a way of guaranteeing a certain minimum of  behavior among descendant classes.

-@subsection occt_fcug_2_b Persistence  and Data Schema The data schema is the structure used by an application to  store its data.
-Data schemas consist of persistent classes.

-An object is called **persistent** if it can be  permanently stored.
-Thus, the object can be reused at a later date by the  application, which created it, or by another application.

-In order for an object to be persistent for CDL, its type  must be declared as inheriting from the class *Standard_Persistent* or have a  parent class inheriting from the *Standard_Persistent* class.
-Note that classes  inheriting from *Standard_Persistent* are handled by a reference.

-Objects instantiated from classes which inherit from the  Standard_Storable class cannot themselves be stored individually, but they can  be stored as fields of an object which inherits from *Standard_Persistent*.
-Note  that objects inheriting from *Standard_Storable* are handled by a value.

 @subsection occt_fcug_2_1 Data Types